-Students are expected to attend every scheduled class and to arrive punctually.
-Attendance will be taken at each class session.
-It is expected that class will be conducted in such a manner that students will benefit from both the lectures and class discussions.
-Each student is held responsible for all material presented.
-While there is no automatic penalty for being absent from class, attendance is generally reflected in the student's overall performance.
+Attendance/Lateness Policy in this Course: All students are expected to attend every scheduled class and to arrive punctually.
+Attendance will be taken at each class.
 Those who arrive late or leave early disrupt class.
-If you find that it is absolutely necessary for you to leave the class early, please consult with the instructor before the beginning of the class, and take a seat close to the door so as not to disturb others when you leave.
-Make-ups for examinations will be allowed if, in the instructor's judgment, the student has presented a good excuse for missing the work.
+If you find that it is absolutely necessary for you to leave the class early, please consult with the instructor before beginning of the class, and take a seat close to the door so as not to disturb others when you leave.
+Penalties for absences and policies regarding make-up exams will be determined by the individual instructor, in keeping with the sections on Grading Policy and Bergen Community College Attendance Policy above.